ilaif/gh-prx/README.md

 * `{{.Issue}}` - Used as a placeholder for the issue key when creating a new branch.
 * `{{.Description}}` - Used as a placeholder for the issue title when creating a new branch.
 * `{{.Commits}}` - Used as a placeholder in a PR description (body) to iterate over filtered commits.
+* `{{.AISummary}}` - Used as a placeholder in a PR description (body) to add a summary of the PR's changes based on AI.

+## AI summary configuration

+Just export your OpenAI key as an env var named `OPENAI_API_KEY` and you're good to go.

+To disable the AI summary, use the `--no-ai-summary` flag.

 ## Installation